tvhead63altcutoutw

 Frances Faye was appearing at the Cameo in New York and on March 5, 1956, one of her shows there was featured on NBC's national radio show "All Star Parade of Bands" sponsored but the US Treasury Bonds.
 She bravely performed a daring 30 minute set for Eisenhower's America.
 It is hard for us today to grasp the courage it must have taken her to perform what was then very racy and taboo material.
 To put her show in context, remember that Eisenhower had signed into law an order that banned homosexuals from government service and many lost their jobs and careers.
 Owning artwork and literature that the government considered pornographic was a federal offense.
 Gay bars and gathering places were illegal, gay men could not even safely gather in groups in private.
 Items with homosexual content could not even pass thru the mail.
 Censorship was very strict.
 Many songs has two sets of lyrics, the original and "radio safe" versions.
 Back in the early 50s, one of Frances's first singles "She Looks" was banned from the radio for the simple, tame lyric "...she looks as though she is but isn't."
 It was in this environment that on the national airwaves Frances boldly sang "Frances and Her Friends" about the gay couplings of the many characters: "Tillie goes with Millie....Moey goes with Joey, Joey goes with Tommy, Tommy goes with Seymore..."
 In the song, Faye gave a solitary shout out to movie star Tab Hunter, who just a few months earlier was famously scandalized by being outed in Confidential Magazine.
 In just such a coded way she reached out her gay fans when really no one else publicly did.
 During the broadcast Faye told two different men that they were not her type, chanted "gay, gay, gay, what is there to say?" thus giving a very rare and dear shout out to a deeply repressed group in a very dark and closeted era.
 It is was an amazingly bold show given the strict radio censorship then and the extreme homophobia of the 50's, a clear example of why Frances didn't get many gigs like that.
 The regular bassist at the Cameo was Whitey Mitchell who recalled, "then the ancient and outrageous Frances Faye showed up with her terrible home-made piano playing, which she more than made up for with her bawdy hilarious routines, her orange hair, and her over-the-top Jewishness.
 If you didn’t know any Yiddish, you did after an evening with Frances Faye.
 During one of her shows I was onstage and was about to do a bass solo, but she stopped the music and said, 'Put down that bass and go home, you schmuck!
 You just became a father!'”

-At a nightclub around the late 50's Frances met the much younger and very glamorous 22 year old female who became her lifelong companion, her "secretary" referred to in the press and on album covers of the "Caught in the Act" albums.
+At a nightclub around the late 50's Frances met the much younger and very glamorous 22 year old Teri Sherperd who became her lifelong companion, her "secretary" referred to in the press and on album covers of the "Caught in the Act" albums.
 They were her biggest hits, selling lots of copies when they first came out.
 That first electric album was amazing in Eisenhower's America for its frank embrace of gay people.
 She sang out, "Gay, gay is there another way?"
 She quipped, "this next song I never do on account of the gay kids.
 They resent one word," then sang, "there is heaven right here on earth with those beautiful queens..."
 (Caught in the Act).
 Many in the mainstream did not yet know that the word "gay" meant homosexual.
 However, there was no misunderstanding the song 'Frances and Her Friends,' which went: "...
 Shirley goes with Pearly and Pearly goes with Yetta... and Charlie goes with Ollie and Ollie goes with Eddie and Eddie goes with Teddy and...
 Seymour goes with Hymie and Hymie goes with Georgy and Georgy goes with Orgy!"
 The song mentions some of her real friends and even her poodles (Cuddles goes with Suzy).
 Even the ambiguous cover article on "Caught in the Act" hinted at an unusual domestic arrangement; Frances "resides in a hillside home high above the famous Sunset Strip in Hollywood which is shared with her secretary and four French Poodles...she admits she's an unconventional character with a wide range of interests" (Caught in the Act).
 It was just enough information for other unconventional characters and types to know exactly what she was doing, yet subtle enough not to alarm those multitudes who could not even imagine an alternative lifestyle even existed.
 At a time when there were no sympathetic gay characters in film, on TV or any publicly out performers who had reached Faye's level of mainstream success nor would there be for decades, Frances was quite brave, literally a pioneer.
 By showing her pride, she gave a gift to so many.
 Even while promoting "Caught in the Act" on national TV's The Ed Sullivan Show and Playboy's Penthouse, Faye boldly wove her girlfriend's name into the lyrics of the songs she performed just as she had done on the album.

 Frances's next studio album (surely one of many more flattering photos could have been chosen for the cover!) was for Imperial Records, the home of Fats Domino and Ricky Nelson.
 Imperial was founded by Lew Chudd who initially sought out artists and genres that had been overlooked by major record companies (Mike Callahan).
 Lew was also shrewd businessman and dollar driven; records there were made and released as cheaply as possible, "Lew never wanted to spend any money on promoting and advertising," recalled Gordon Stoker (Sandie Johnson 8/94).
 "Chudd was a cut-throat operator...might not have been ethical," but as Haskell admitted later, "[Chudd] knew how to make hit records" (Jimmie Haskell).
 "Imperial held part of the publishing rights to "I'm Walkin' [Fats Domino Songbook]," which saved Chudd money when Fran strangely recorded a whole album of Domino songs for him (Johnson 8/94).
 After the first Imperial cover fiasco, Fran's second album for Chudd did not even feature a cartoon, just an inkblot under her misspelt name and included a track also used on her first Imperial album!
 She did not have her usual stable of great arrangers and musicians and despite a few terrific cuts, it is not her best work.
 Even Imperial star Ricky Nelson, "was increasing dissatisfied with the session musicians provided for his recording sessions" (Rick Coleman).
 But it was also at this time the wonderful live "Caught in the Act" series was independently recorded.
 Then mercifully, after Imperial, Frances went to jazz label Verve where she again worked with great musicians including Jack Costanzo, Frank Rosolino, Bud Shank and Howard Roberts.
 There she made a wonderful jazz album with the brilliant arranger Marty Paich and was reunited with Russ Garcia for the amusing Latin album "Frenzy!" that had a wild candid close up on the cover.